 Rhythms of Africa.
 Percussion and dance workshop.
 Cameroon

-Presented by: Lornoar & Michel Mbarga
+Taught by: Lornoar & Michel Mbarga

 A workshop to dream and vibrate with the magic of African rhythms.
 Dances and percussion that will transport us from Taganana to a dynamic and participatory space that we are looking forward to enjoying.